multimediaeval/multimediaeval.github.io/_editions/2020/tasks/memorability.md

 ---

 <!-- # please respect the structure below-->
+#### Help for Annotations
+We need more annotations for the dataset.
+We kindly ask for your help to get more annotations.
+Please visit the [link](https://annotator.uk/mediaeval/index.php) and participate in the funny game to contribute to the dataset.
+Thanks in advance for your contribution.

 #### Task Description
 Media platforms such as social networks, media advertisement, information retrieval and recommendation systems deal with exponentially growing data day after day.
 Enhancing the relevance of multimedia occurrences in our everyday life requires new ways to organize – in particular, to retrieve – digital content.
 Like other metrics of video importance, such as aesthetics or interestingness, memorability can be regarded as useful to help make a choice between competing videos.
 This is even truer when one considers the specific use cases of creating commercials or creating educational content.
 Because the impact of different multimedia content, images or videos, on human memory is unequal, the capability of predicting the memorability level of a given piece of content is obviously of high importance for professionals in the field of advertising.
 Beyond advertising, other applications, such as filmmaking, education, content retrieval, etc., may also be impacted by the proposed task.